Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

-You can also alter the Bone Envelope volume by selecting the Bone you wish to alter and switching to Edit Mode or Pose Mode, then navigate to [Properties Editor > Bone Context > Deform Panel > Envelope Section > Distance field] then enter a new value into it.
-See figure 31.
+You can also alter the Bone Envelope volume by selecting the Bone you wish to alter and switching to Edit Mode or Pose Mode, then navigate to :menuselection:`Properties Editor --> Bone Context --> Deform --> Envelope --> Distance` then enter a new value into it.
+(See figure 31).

 .. figure:: /images/TQ-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 31 - [Properties Editor > Bone Context > Deform Panel > Envelope Section > Distance field] highlighted.
+   Figure 31 - :menuselection:`Properties Editor --> Bone Context --> Deform Panel --> Envelope --> Distance`.

 Altering the Bone Envelope volume does not alter the size of the Armature Bone just the range